marko-knoebl/courses-code/2022-05-30-python/topics.md

 - creating modules and packages
 - introduction to Jupyter notebooks

-- libraries for data processing: numpy, pandas
+- libraries for data processing:
+  - numpy
+  - pandas
+  - pyplot
 - exception handling
 - overview of:
   - git workflow (in practice)